 We support mission works on all inhabited continents.
 Some works employ the skills of indigenous workers while other mission points benefit from foreign missionaries responding to His call.
 We also offer support to our church family and friends who are called to short-term missions where they can not only serve those in need, but encourage and commune with their brothers and sisters in Christ around the globe.

 I serve in the Iglesia Misionera de Cristo at El Pedregal, in Tegucigalpa, Honduras, Central America.
 The IMC churches’ ministry is addressed mainly to the poor.
 We try as much as we can to replicate Jesus’ ministry to the poor as recorded in Matthew 4:23.
-Our local church, located on the main road of El Pedregal area in Tegucigalpa congregates an average of 300 members to its Sunday morning worship service.
-Over the years we have planted daughter churches in rural communities near Tegucigalpa such as Yaguacire, Villeda Morales, and Malalaja.
+Our local church congregates an average of 300 members to its Sunday morning worship service.
+Over the years we have planted daughter churches in rural communities near Tegucigalpa.
+Read more

-Patinya is a native of Bangkok, Thailand.
-He and his wife Penjai have been married for over 32 years, and they have two daughters, Penya and Pradittha.
-In Thailand, there are about 100 churches of Christ with approximately 3,000 believers.
-Most of the churches are in the northeast part of the country.
-Patinya spends most of his time visiting, teaching and encouraging the churches in this area.
+Patinya is a native of Bangkok, Thailand where there are about 100 churches of Christ with approximately 3,000 believers.
+Patinya spends most of his time visiting, teaching and encouraging the churches in the northeast part of the country.
 The mission field in Thailand is a stable and constantly growing work.
 The fact that Patinya and Penjai are Thais makes them especially useful to God because they know the language, the culture, and the people.
-God has prepared them and given them many experiences that have been useful tools in his work with the Thai people.
+God has prepared them and given them many experiences that have been useful tools in His work with the Thai people.
+Read more

-Harpeth Hills Missions has recently begun a partnership with Courtney Garland, a former Youth Minister at White’s Station Church of Christ in Memphis.
-Courtney moved to Ghana, Africa in May 2013 where she is now the acting director for the Pearl House, a start-up orphanage for young girls.
+A former Youth Minister at White’s Station Church of Christ in Memphis, Courtney Garland packed up and moved to Africa in May 2013.
+She is the acting director for The Pearl House, a start-up orphanage for young girls in Winneba, Ghana.
 Find out more about Courtney and the Pearl House on her blog.

-Steve Raine is the Principal of the South Pacific Bible College, a preacher and ministry training organization located in New Zealand that has been operating for more than 25 years.
-Established in January 1982, SPBC’s purpose is to train nationals, from New Zealand, the South Pacific and other nations in the Word of God, using an integrated focus on Biblical instruction, relevant scholarship, spiritual growth, ministry skills and personal development.
+Steve Raine is the Principal of the South Pacific Bible College, a preacher and ministry training organization located in New Zealand that has been operating for over 30 years.
+SPBC’s purpose is to train nationals, from New Zealand, the South Pacific, and other nations in the Word of God using an integrated focus on Biblical instruction, relevant scholarship, spiritual growth, ministry skills, and personal development.
 Through this effort, indigenous graduates take the gospel to the lost, establish new churches and help mature existing congregations.
 Read more

 My wife, Rebecca, and I currently serve at the Otumoetai Church of Christ in Tauranga, New Zealand.
 This is a congregation of about 120 people of all ages, and it is a group of people who truly love the Lord and who are striving to serve Him.
 My specific role at Otumoetai is to do several things: lead the youth ministry (and help equip others to lead), preach up to 12 times per year and I also help plan the direction and material for the teaching and preaching at Otumoetai.
 Read more